-Acupuncture is generally a very safe treatment with little side effects.
+Acupuncture is generally a very safe treatment with few side effects.
 However, there is a small risk that if not done properly, the practitioner may push the needle in too far which could result in a serious injury – but again, is very unlikely.
 Some of the side effects that can occur may include:

 How can we help?